urbit/developers.urbit.org/content/guides/quickstart/intro.md

 don't know who voted for what.

 These apps are quite basic and are intended as educational tools rather that full-featured apps for everyday use.
+However, once you have these, they are yours, and you can build or modify them however you (or your team, your DAO, etc) would like.

 For the front-ends, the chat app uses React, and the other two use Sail, which is Urbit's native server-side HTML language.
 Note these are not the only ways to build front-ends: you can also build CLI apps, desktop apps, mobile apps, or use any other browser-based front-end framework, and have them talk to Urbit ships.

 If you'd like to try out these apps immediately, you can search for `~pocwet` in the search bar of your ship's homescreen, and install them from there.